Willy's Chocolate Experience

-Willy's Chocolate Experience was an unlicensed event based on Charlie and the Chocolate Factory that took place in Glasgow, Scotland, in February 2024.
-The event was promoted as an immersive and interactive family experience, illustrated on a promotional website with "dreamlike" AI-generated images.
-After it was discovered that the event was held in a sparsely decorated warehouse, many customers complained, and the police were called to the venue.
-The event went viral on the Internet and attracted worldwide media attention.
+Willy's Chocolate Experience was an unlicensed event based on Charlie and the Chocolate Factory that took place in Glasgow, Scotland, in February 2024, and gained worldwide notoriety for its poor execution.
+The event was advertised as an immersive and interactive family experience, illustrated on a promotional website with "dreamlike" AI-generated imagery.
+Visitors arrived to find a sparsely decorated warehouse, staffed by performers who had been left to improvise from an incoherent script and with inadequate props.
+Tension rose as visitors demanded refunds from the event's proprietor, and police were called to the venue.
+Willy's Chocolate Experience was cancelled after a matter of hours.

-The event drew comparisons to the 2008 Lapland New Forest controversy, the 2014 Tumblr fan convention DashCon, and Billy McFarland's 2017 Fyre Festival.
+The event attracted Internet and media attention globally, and was the subject of a documentary commissioned by Channel 5.
+It drew comparisons to the 2008 Lapland New Forest controversy, the 2014 Tumblr fan convention DashCon, and Billy McFarland's 2017 Fyre Festival.

 Background and advertising

+A second AI-generated advertisement, with a larger number of nonsensical words.

 The event was stated to take place over the weekend of 24–25 February 2024.
 Promotional material advertised "stunning and intricately designed settings inspired by Roald Dahl's timeless tale" and "an array of delectable treats scattered throughout the experience".
 Both the website and promotional material used poor-quality AI-generated images, which included several spelling errors such as "cartchy tuns" and "a pasadise of sweet teats" and nonsensical words such as "catgacating" and "exarserdray".
 Tickets cost up to £35 per person.
 While the event was being promoted in early February, a Reddit user who saw Facebook advertisements suspected it to be a scam and was surprised that people were apparently buying tickets based solely on AI-generated images.

 The event was organised by House of Illuminati, a company registered to Billy Coull which claimed to offer "unparalleled immersive experiences".
 An investigation by Third Force News conducted after the event described Coull's previous "murky involvement in the charity sector."
 Coull had previously registered several other companies and claimed to work as a "consultant" for the now-defunct brand Empowerity, formerly known as the charity Gowanbank Community Hub.
 In 2021, Gowanbank was forced to remove claims of a £95-per-ticket fundraising "gala" at DoubleTree Glasgow which had been falsely advertised to feature TV personalities and performers including Gok Wan and Joe Black.
-Coull had claimed to be a doctor with a fake degree from a false university that provided "metaphysical degrees", and had attempted to use the charity to win the 2022 Glasgow City Council election in the seat of Greater Pollok, though never registered for the election.
+Coull had claimed to be a doctor with a fake degree from a false university that provided "metaphysical degrees", and had attempted to use the charity to win the 2022 Glasgow City Council election in the seat of Greater Pollok, though he never registered for the election.
 In the summer of 2023, he independently published 17 AI-generated books on various topics, including vaccine conspiracy theories.
 Rolling Stone concluded that House of Illuminati's websites and event descriptions were likely written by an AI chatbot, such as ChatGPT.